 1. Set the TEM to the desired accelerating voltage for your specimen.

-2. Load the sample into the Vulcan™ holder.
+2. Load the sample into the Vulcan® holder.

-3. Set the sample so that the region of interest is within the lateral focal range of the optics of the Vulcan holder.
-This step is critical to achieving the highest quality CL results (see the Alignment section).
+3. Set the sample so the region of interest is within the lateral focal range of the Vulcan holder's optics.
+This step is critical to achieving the highest-quality CL results (see the Alignment section).

-4. Plasma clean your sample using a Solarus™ II plasma cleaner, or similar system.
+4. Plasma clean your sample using a Solarus® II plasma cleaner or similar system.

 5. Insert your sample into the column.